devops-surya/devops-training/FEB-2023/Terraform/Terraform.md

 ## Resource syntax : [REFERHERE](https://developer.hashicorp.com/terraform/language/resources/syntax)

-* In Terraform, a resource represents an infrastructure object that you want to manage, such as an AWS EC2 instance, a Google Cloud Storage bucket, or an Azure Virtual Machine.
-Each resource has a specific configuration that defines its properties, dependencies, and relationships with other resources.
+* In Terraform, a resource represents an infrastructure object that you want to manage, such as an AWS EC2 instance, storage etc..

 ```
 resource "<resource-type>" "<resource-name>" {